Associate in Applied Science

-The Hotel/Restaurant Management program is a planned sequence of college level courses leading to the Associate in Applied Science degree.
-Hotel/Restaurant Management emphasizes business theory and application of industry-specific methods to prepare the student for immediate employment; however, some students decide to transfer to an upper division school.
+The Restaurant Management program is a planned sequence of college level courses leading to the Associate in Applied Science degree.
+Restaurant Management emphasizes business theory and application of industry-specific methods along with principles of foodservice operations to prepare the student for immediate employment; however, some students decide to transfer to an upper division school.

-Graduates of the Hotel/Restaurant Management program are employed in a variety of positions within food and hotel facilities, both in the local area and worldwide.
+Graduates of the Restaurant Management program are employed in a variety of positions within food and hotel facilities, both internationally and domestic.
 Their responsibilities vary depending upon the position.
-Graduates have found opportunities as independent restaurant owners, bar and tavern owners, bed and breakfast owners, microbrewers, bartenders, corporate hotel general managers, and corporate restraurant managers.
+Graduates will find opportunities as independent restaurant owners, bar and tavern owners, bed and breakfast owners, microbrewers, bartenders, corporate food and beverage managers, and corporate restraurant managers.

 - Demonstrate an ability to operate in a commercial kitchen, produce quantity cooking, apply sanitation standards, purchase and inventory food items, balance food/health concerns.